soltraconpotprojectNLDA/SoltraConpot/README.rst

 -----

-Conpot is an ICS honeypot with the goal to collect intelligence about the motives and methods of adversaries targeting industrial control systems
+Conpot is an ICS honeypot with the goal to collect intelligence about the motives and methods of adversaries targeting industrial control systems.

+This version has been adjusted to work with Soltra Edge http://www.soltra.com/

 DOCUMENTATION
 -------------